 An hour later, the propeller plane lands on a strip of gravel in the middle of the town of Bonanza.
 This is Nicaragua’s Mining Triangle, a remote and rural area known for its mineral resources.
 Two other towns create the corners of the triangle – Siuna to the south and Rosita to the west.

 Here, with support from the UBS Optimus Foundation, Operation Smile and Nicaragua’s Ministry of Health are working together on a pilot project at the two primary hospitals in Siuna and Bonanza called Cirugía para el Pueblo – “Surgery for the People.”

 By joining forces, Operation Smile and the Ministry of Health seek to improve the surgical infrastructure of the hospitals and to spread awareness about surgically-treatable conditions to the people of the region.

-“Part of the background is what is happening in the world, where more people die from conditions that are treatable by surgery than by HIV, malaria and tuberculosis combined,” explains Dr. Jordan Swanson, Director of Surgical Innovation and Special Programs at Operation Smile Nicaragua, a plastic surgeon from the United States who is leading the project.
+“Part of the background is what is happening in the world, where more people die from conditions that are treatable by surgery than by HIV, malaria and tuberculosis combined,” explains Dr. Jordan Swanson, the now-former director of surgical innovation and special programs with Operation Smile, a plastic surgeon from the United States who led the project.

-It all began a couple of years ago when Jordan and his colleagues at Operation Smile travelled to the Mining Triangle to search for people with untreated cleft conditions.
+It all began when Jordan and his colleagues at Operation Smile travelled to the Mining Triangle to search for people with untreated cleft conditions.
 Many people in this region live in very remote villages; the closest main road could take hours to reach by walking or by riding horseback, followed by a bus ride of several more hours to reach their primary hospital.